 Your kitten won’t be fully protected until two weeks after their second vaccination.
 Until then, my advice is to keep them indoors and away from any unvaccinated pets.

 Vaccination myths vs reality

-Not true.
-It’s important to have your dog vaccinated every year to maintain his or her immunity against these diseases.
-While some of these vaccinations last for more than a year, dogs need to be boosted against at least one of the most serious diseases every year.
+Reality: Unfortunately, this isn’t true.
+It’s important to have your cat vaccinated every year to maintain his or her immunity against disease.
+While most brands of vaccines don’t need to include all the viruses every year, your kitten will need an annual booster against at least one of the viruses every year.

 Myth: Feline leukaemia is rare, so my cat won’t need that injection.

 Reality: Sadly, feline leukaemia is still a common cause of early death in young cats in the UK.
 It’s especially prevalent in urban areas and among unneutered animals.
 What I often see in my surgery is that kittens living in multi-cat households are also at risk.

 Reality: In my view, this is extremely unlikely.
 All feline vaccines are a modified form of the disease that they protect against and adverse reactions are very rare.
 Some kittens may be a little quiet and off food for 24-48 hours, but this is a fairly normal reaction to a vaccination – very similar to how we might feel after routine jabs.
 Anything more severe should always be reported to your vet.

 Myth: My kitten is never in contact with other pets, so it won’t need to be vaccinated.